polard8/kernel/README.md

-# kernel - GramadoKernel
+# kernel - Polar D8 kernel

-The kernel for Gramado OS.
+This project includes basicaly the bootloader, the core kernel and the init process.

 > [!IMPORTANT]
-> GramadoKernel is in a pre-alpha state, and only suitable for use by developers.
+> Polar D8 kernel is in a pre-alpha state, and only suitable for use by developers.
 >

 ## This image shows the first process that runs after the kernel initialization.
 ![Screenshot](https://raw.githubusercontent.com/igapo/screenshots/main/kernel-01.png)

 You can install a desktop environment on top of the kernel.
-The default desktop environment can be found in the gramado/kernel repository.
+The default, the desktop environment can be found in the polard8/de/ repository.

-## What is Gramado Kernel?
+## What is Polar D8 Kernel?

-Gramado Kernel is the main component of the Gramado Operating System.
+This project includes basicaly the bootloader, the core kernel and the init process.

 ## What is Gramado Operating System?

 GramadoOS is a 64bit graphical operating system.
 It has a bootloader, a kernel and a desktop environment.
+This is the first ditribution created using the Polar D8 kernel.

 ## What is the category it belongs to?

-Gramado is a hobby operating system, not a commercial operating system, because it is a small system and has only some few features, not all the features needed by a commercial operating system.
+Gramado OS is a hobby operating system, not a commercial operating system, because it is a small system and has only some few features, not all the features needed by a commercial operating system.